fac27/Malcolm-Portfolio/learnings/http.md

 ## 7. Use the filter array method to create a new array with certain values removed

-Similarly, our project did not require the use of the `.filter()` method, but it could have been implemented in the above `appendFlags()` function, potentially by filtering through `countriesArray` to append flags of countries with populations of over 100 million:
+Similarly, our project did not require the use of the `.filter()` method, but it could have been implemented in the above `appendFlags()` function, potentially by filtering through `countriesArray` to create an array of countries with populations of over 100 million:

 ```js
 function filterCountriesByPopulation(array) {